The Essential Guide to AGD Credits for Dental Implants

 You can also earn credits from courses focused on specific aspects of implant dentistry.
 These might include single-day workshops on topics like bone grafting, digital workflows, or prosthodontics.
 While these offer fewer credits than a full residency, they are perfect for refining a particular skill.
 It’s important to know that the AGD PACE Program approves continuing education organizations, not individual courses.
 This means you should look for a trusted provider that offers a variety of courses covering the placement and restoration of dental implants, which falls under the AGD’s subject code for implants.

-What Are the Prerequisites for AGD Dental Implant Courses?
+Are There Prerequisites for AGD Dental Implant Courses?

 Before you enroll in an advanced dental implant course, it’s smart to check that you have the right foundation in place.
 While every program has its own specific requirements, most prerequisites fall into two main categories: your formal education and license, and your hands-on clinical experience.
 Meeting these criteria ensures you’re prepared to get the most out of the training and can confidently apply what you learn in your practice.
 Think of it as setting yourself up for success from day one so you can focus entirely on mastering new skills.